Libbya-crick/Libby-Lab-Website-2/index.md

 ---
 ---

-# Libby Lab's Website (work in progress)
+# Connecting Molecular to Morphogenic in Spinal Cord Development

-connecting molecular environments to morphogenic control of development
+Understanding molecular environments in the control of neural development

 {% include section.html %}